Journey to Wild Divine

-Journey to Wild Divine was a biofeedback video game system promoting stress management and overall wellness through the use of breathing, meditation and relaxation exercises.
+Journey to Wild Divine is a biofeedback video game system promoting stress management and overall wellness through the use of breathing, meditation and relaxation exercises.
 The graphics and interface resemble Myst.
 The designers refer to the product as "biofeedback software", considering it an entertaining training tool for mind and body health, rather than a "game".

 Company history

 The Journey to Wild Divine is published by Wild Divine, founded in 2001 by Kurt R. Smith and Corwin Bell.
 Smith is a research scientist specializing in biomedical engineering.
 A serial entrepreneur, Smith started six medical device startup companies, two of which are now owned by Medtronic.
 After his tenure with Medtronic, Smith began to pursue a passion "to provide integrative healing tools and services to people in an effective way".

 Corwin Bell, a game designer, was studying at Evergreen State College in Olympia, Washington when he realized that computer animation was a format that he could use to manifest his ideas and images.
 After receiving a master's degree in Communications, Bell moved on to work in the movie industry where he did set design and cinematography.
 Bell turned to working on children’s software, including The Pagemaster for Turner Interactive and Super Safe Kids, a CD tool that teaches awareness of abduction issues in an animated environment.
 He also became an instructor at the Art Institute of Colorado.

 Smith and Bell met and began exchanging ideas while rock climbing in Eldorado Canyon, Colorado when Bell told Smith about an idea he had to combine a computer game with biofeedback in order to help people.
 They proceeded with this entertainment-based model intended to benefit people by providing both preventive and integrative care.

 Other experts who assisted in the development of Journey to Wild Divine’s products include Jean Houston, a pioneer researcher in human development and extending human capacities, and Nawang Khechog, a former Buddhist monk, who’s studied with the Dalai Lama and is one of Tibet’s foremost world music composers and musicians.
 Ocean Summer was one of the composers.
 From the start, Liana Mattulich, a biofeedback expert in Denver, Colorado helped the project see completion.
 Other experts consulted on the project were Bob Whitehouse and Sunny Turner.